garyaiki/Scala-Algorithms/README.md

 ## Background

-These courses began soon after Martin Ordersky's courses [Functional Programming Principles in Scala](https://class.coursera.org/progfun-003) and [Principles of Reactive Programming](https://class.coursera.org/reactive-001) ended.
+The courses started soon after Martin Ordersky's courses [Functional Programming Principles in Scala](https://class.coursera.org/progfun-003) and [Principles of Reactive Programming](https://class.coursera.org/reactive-001) ended.
 On the _Algorithms I_ forums, I asked if there were Scala versions but there was no reply.
-I thought writing them myself would build a repertoire in both Scala and algorithms and also be useful to other Scala programmers.
+I thought writing them myself would build a repertoire in Scala and algorithms and be useful to other Scala programmers.

 ## Rule of least expressiveness

-Scala combines Object Oriented and Functional Programming which gives you a much bigger toolbox but this demands choices other languages make for you.
-Peter Van Roy in [Concepts, Techniques, and Models](http://www.info.ucl.ac.be/~pvr/book.html) gives this advice: _each component should be programmed in its "natural model".
-Using a less expressive model would give a more complex program and using a more expressive model would not give a simpler program but would make reasoning about it harder._ So instead of trying to turn all tricky imperative code into pure functions, I left in vars, nulls, and side effects when getting rid of them would overcomplicate.
+Scala combines Object Oriented and Functional Programming which gives you a bigger toolbox but makes you make choices other languages make for you.
+Peter Van Roy in [Concepts, Techniques, and Models](http://www.info.ucl.ac.be/~pvr/book.html) says: _each component should be programmed in its "natural model".
+Using a less expressive model would give a more complex program and using a more expressive model would not give a simpler program but would make reasoning about it harder._ So instead of trying to turn all tricky imperative code into pure functions, I left in vars, nulls, and side effects when getting rid of them would break or obscure equivalence to the originals.

-I've found lots of Scala examples that were either deceptively like Java or impenetrably concise.
-I tried to write useful idiomatic Scala without baffling Java programmers.
+Too many Scala examples are either deceptively Java-like or cryptically concise.
+I tried to write useful idiomatic Scala without vexing Java programmers.

-## Viewing algorithms in Java and Scala side by side
+## Algorithms in Scala and Java side by side

 Java code written by Robert Sedgewick and Kevin Wayne is at [Java Algorithms and Clients](http://algs4.cs.princeton.edu/code/), Scala translations have the same class names but with `.scala` extensions.
-I followed their api so most methods have the same name.
-I adjusted their signatures to follow Scala idioms.
+I followed their api so most methods have the same name but I made adjustments to follow Scala idioms.

-In this project, choose a package under [src/main/scala/org/gs/](https://github.com/garyaiki/Scala-Algorithms/tree/master/src/main/scala/org/gs) then open a source file, for example [AcyclicSP](https://github.com/garyaiki/Scala-Algorithms/blob/master/src/main/scala/org/gs/digraph/AcyclicSP.scala), on the first line is a link to Sedgewick and Wayne's code `/** @see` <http://algs4.cs.princeton.edu/44sp/AcyclicSP.java.html>
+Scala code is in [src/main/scala/org/gs/](https://github.com/garyaiki/Scala-Algorithms/tree/master/src/main/scala/org/gs) choose a package then open a source file, for example [AcyclicSP](https://github.com/garyaiki/Scala-Algorithms/blob/master/src/main/scala/org/gs/digraph/AcyclicSP.scala), on the first line is a link to Sedgewick and Wayne's code `/** @see` <http://algs4.cs.princeton.edu/44sp/AcyclicSP.java.html>

 ## Common Scala idioms